sachinsdate/starbucks-and-house-prices/README.md

 You should end up with 3 Dataframes for 2017, 2022 and 2024 with respectively 13608, 15003, 16529 Starbucks store locations distributed among respectively 5863, 6499, and 7125 unique ZIPs.

-2. From the 2022 and 2017 Dataframes, we build a new Dataframe containing the ZIPs that saw a first-time entry of Starbucks between Feb 2017 and Jan 2022 and the set of stores corrosponding to those ZIPs.
+2. From the 2022 and 2017 Dataframes, we build a new Dataframe containing the ZIPs that saw a first-time entry of Starbucks between Feb 2017 and Jan 2022 and the set of stores corresponding to those ZIPs.
 We'll also do a quick data sanity check to verify there are no duplicate stores lurking in the data.

 ```python
 # Get zips in 2022 that were not there in 2017